freelawproject/judge-pics/README.md

 Welcome to the Judge Pics Repository
 ====================================

-This is a collection of judicial profile pics that can be cloned and used in any project.
+This is a collection of judicial profile pics or portraits that can be cloned and used in any project.
 Original files can be found in the `orig` directory and converted versions can be found in the numerical directories.

 The goal of this project is to collect and maintain an updated repository of all important judges over the years.
+There are two types of pictures in this repository.
+The first are head shots or portraits of judges, and the second are group shots of the entire bench on a specific date.

 Contributing